Infant Abduction Prevention in Hospitals

 Infant abduction occurs when an unauthorized person removes or attempts to remove a newborn from the facility or from a protected unit.
 The National Center for Missing and Exploited Children classifies these events as infant abductions from healthcare institutions.
 While individual incidents are rare, the consequences — for the family, the facility, and the clinical staff involved — are severe and irreversible.
 Every reported case triggers immediate regulatory scrutiny, legal exposure, and lasting reputational damage.

 The Joint Commission treats unauthorized departure of a patient from a 24-hour care setting that results in death or permanent harm as a sentinel event, requiring root cause analysis and documented corrective action.
 Most regulatory bodies governing maternity care have analogous requirements.
-The classification matters because it shapes the institutional response: elopement and infant safety events are treated not as individual failures but as system failures requiring system-level solutions.
+This classification matters because it shapes the institutional response: infant safety events are treated not as individual failures but as system failures requiring system-level solutions.

 Why Traditional Security Methods Fall Short